 * Food processor: place all the flour, sugar and butter in a food processor.
 Pulse 20 times, then whizz on high for 25 seconds until it forms breadcrumbs.
 Turn out onto work surface and proceed with recipe;

-* Rubbing: Place all the flour and sugar in a bowl, then add butter.
+* Rubbing with fingers: Place all the flour and sugar in a bowl, then add butter.
 Use fingertips to rub butter into flour until it forms breadcrumbs (see video for how it should look).
 Turn out onto work surface and proceed with recipe.

 4. HOT WEATHER WARNING!
 If it is super hot where you are and/or you have very hot hands with the butter rubbing method, press the dough into the pan then refrigerate for 20 minutes or until chilled.

-5. PRECUTTING: To cut out into shapes before baking, it is best to add ¼ cup of flour to make a dough that won’t spread as much when baking.
+5. PRECUTTING: To cut out into shapes before baking, it is best to add 2 tbsp flour to make a dough that won’t spread as much when baking.
 Then roll out into 1 cm / 2/5” thickness and cut into desired shape, place on a baking paper lined tray and refrigerate for 30 minutes.
-Preheat oven to 150F (fan forced) then bake for 15 minutes until the edges are just starting to the brown but the surface is still a pale gold.
+Preheat oven to 150C/300F (fan forced) or 170C/340F (standard) then bake for 15 minutes until the edges are just starting to the brown but the surface is still a pale gold.

 7. MEASURING CUPS IN DIFFERENT COUNTRIES: Shortbread is actually quite forgiving.
 I've tested this using both US and Australian measures and I couldn't tell the difference.